 systemHealth: "healthy" | "needs-attention" | "degraded"

-In practice, a 2026 enterprise guide from OneReach AI[4] found that organizations implementing human-in-the-loop oversight for agentic AI systems saw approximately 60% fewer production incidents compared to fully autonomous deployments — though results vary significantly by use case and industry.
-The human does not need to understand every statistical detail.
-They need to answer one question: does this change align with how we want the system to behave?
+A 2026 OneReach AI enterprise study tracked agentic AI deployments and found that systems with human-in-the-loop oversight ran roughly 60% fewer production incidents than fully autonomous deployments — the spread varies by use case but the pattern holds.[4]
+The approver does not need to read every statistical detail.
+They need to answer one question: does this change match how we want the system to behave?

 |---|---|---|